...

 Supplies Needed:

-Students select a gingerbread puzzle piece, count the dots on the ten-frame and match it to the correct numeral.
+Students choose a gingerbread puzzle piece, count the dots the ten frame and match it to the correct number.
 As they assemble the puzzles, children practice number recognition and counting.
 This center supports one-to-one correspondence and early math vocabulary in a playful way.

 Pumpkin Counting Mats